The 7 Main Signs & Symptoms Of Ketosis

 On average, it may take 10 to 30 days before you’re in full ketosis.
 Complete keto-adaptation can take up to three months.

-Constipation and diarrhea are most likely the byproducts of eating greater amounts of healthy fats than your digestive system is used to dealing with.
+I should also warn that it’s common to experience digestive issues like constipation or diarrhea on keto.
+These unwanted side effects are likely the results of eating more healthy fats than your digestive system is used to dealing with.

-That’s why digestive issues, such as constipation and diarrhea, are like rites of passage for keto initiates.
+That’s why digestive issues are like rites of passage for keto initiates.

-As we have seen before, most of these issues should subside after the transition period.
+As we have seen, most of these issues should subside after the transition period.

 To ease your digestive issues, do the following: